 Another category of questions we have on our exit survey is the rehire potential section.
 In this section, two items asked are how likely the exited employee would be to return to the organization and how likely they would be to return to their previous supervisor.
 We have found that on average for our healthcare organizations, 48% of exiting employees would be willing to return to their previous supervisor, but more interestingly, 57% of exiting employees would be willing to return to the organization.
 In fact, 26% of former employees who indicated they would not return to their previous supervisor indicated that they would still be interested in returning to the organization.

 So, what do exiting employees think of the leadership in your organization?
 Not sure?
 People Element can help!
 We will administer confidential surveys to your exiting employees.
 You then get access to People Element Platform – our real-time reporting platform where you can view your organization’s results to leadership questions like above and much more!
-You will also be given a dedicated account team that consists of an Organizational Development Business Partner.
-Your OD Business Partner will help you devise a plan based on your results for tackling leadership perceptions in your organization.
+You will also be given a dedicated Client Success Manager.
+This manager will help you devise a plan based on your results for tackling leadership perceptions in your organization.